Conservatives look for messages of fiscal restraint, national unity in today's throne speech | CBC News

 - Watch, listen and follow LIVE on cbcnews.ca, the CBC News app, CBC TV, CBC News Network, CBC Gem and CBC Radio, as well as on YouTube, Facebook and Twitter.

-Bergen said emergency spending was required to get Canadians through the pandemic crisis that shut down businesses and threw millions of people out of work.
-But the government must better manage the nation's finances and take control of a ballooning deficit.
+Bergen said emergency spending was required to get Canadians through the pandemic crisis that shut down businesses and threw millions of people out of work — but the government must now better manage the nation's finances and take control of a ballooning deficit.

 Bergen said Liberal policies have failed to help many sectors, including manufacturing, fishing and forestry.
-They have also pitted Canadians against one another, and she is looking for a Liberal promise to unite Canadians with a message of hope.
+She said they also have pitted Canadians against one another and she's looking for a Liberal promise to unite Canadians with a message of hope.

 Ethics controversy simmers

-Parliament reopens today after Trudeau prorogued Parliament last month, saying the move was necessary to reset the government's agenda that was knocked off course by the global pandemic.
+Parliament reopens today after Trudeau prorogued Parliament last month.
+At the time, the PM said the move was necessary to reset a government agenda knocked off-course by the global pandemic.

-The session kicks off with the scaled-back throne speech ceremony, with a smaller number of attendees in the Senate chamber due to physical distancing rules.
+The session kicks off with a scaled-back throne speech ceremony involving a smaller number of attendees in the Senate chamber, due to physical distancing rules.

-Two of the opposition leaders — Conservative Leader Erin O'Toole and Bloc Québécois Leader Yves-François Blanchet — as well as their spouses, have both tested positive for COVID-19.

-Deltell said while Canadians do not want an election, the Conservatives will not prop up the government if it fails to address critical priorities in the throne speech.
-A confidence vote on the speech means it could trigger an election.
+Deltell said that while Canadians do not want an election right now, the Conservatives will not prop up the government if it fails to address critical priorities in the throne speech.
+A confidence vote on the speech could trigger an election.

 "If it's bad for Canadians ... we will not be supporting it," Deltell said.